rust-ml/linfa/CONTRIBUTE.md

 # How to contribute to the Linfa project

 This document should be used as a reference when contributing to Linfa.
-It describes how an algorithm should be implemented to fit well into Linfas ecosystem.
-First, there are implementation details, how to use a generic float type, how to accept a `Dataset` etc. Second, the cargo manifest should be set up, such that a user can choose for different backends.
+It describes how an algorithm should be implemented to fit well into the Linfa ecosystem.
+First, there are implementation details, how to use a generic float type, how to use the `Dataset` type in arguments etc. Second, the cargo manifest should be set up, such that a user can choose for different backends.

 ## Let the user choose their favourite linear algebra library